EezehDev/AI-Formations/README.md

 **Advanced Formations**

 There are plenty more formations possible, such as creating a square of circle.
 When dealing with different unit sizes within a group, you can build your formation around important units by assigning units to a certain flank, core and more.
 Each formation can behave different from another by changing a few simple parameters, as an example a circle does not need to rotate when moving.
-Units within a formation can also be told to use a certain rotation when dealing with line of sight for example, in this case you would simply need to rotate every unit to the relative rotation after reaching their destination.
+Units within a formation can also be told to use a certain rotation when dealing with line of sight, in this case you would simply need to rotate every unit to the relative rotation after reaching their destination.

 <img src="https://i.redd.it/usimphnd7fc41.png" alt="starcraft-formation example" width="500" />